What Is PL/SQL Ref Cursors In Oracle Database?

 DECLARE TYPE [cursor_variable_name] IS REF CURSOR [RETURN (return_type)];

 Syntax can be modified and used depending on what type of Ref Cursors you want to use in your application.
-With that said let’s see the types of Ref Cursors available in Oracle Database.
+Having said that let’s see the types of Ref Cursors available in Oracle Database.

-How many types of ref cursors do we have?
+How many types of PL/SQL ref cursors do we have?

 There are two types of Ref Cursors in PL/SQL.
 These are: